MaximeCaute/Rethinking_OR/README.md

 # Rethinking Operation Reserach: learning on-demand delivery policies with supervised deep learning

+Repository of the Semester Project: Rethinking Operation Reserach: learning on-demand delivery policies with supervised deep learning.

+It contains the final report, slides from the final presentation and code.

 The folder `Codes /Python` contains the code of the project which includes:

 * Jupyter Notebooks with different results: